YannisLamp/network-management/README.md

 Implementation of 2 apps using Mininet as a  Virtual Network Simulator and OpenDaylight Software-Defined-Networking Controller.
 App1 is a React frontend that serves statistics about out Mininet Network, but also communicates with the second Python (App2) which is capable of manipulating the Mininet Network directly.

+## App1:
+React Frontend, which handles calls to the backend and in addition serves info and statistics from OpenDaylight's API's ```/restconf/operational/opendaylight-inventory:nodes``` and ```/restconf/operational/network-topology:network-topology```.

+## App2:
+Backend for Network manipulation, with the extended capability of Flow Cration using Djikstra Shortest Path algorithm implementation on the network in order to find the shortest path between two switches.
+After finding the shortest path between two switches, then install some flows to create a path between them.
+It uses Flask micro web framework to provide a web interface for the functions of our app and the ```mininet``` python lib to operate on the network.

 # The team

 ![John Papadopoulos](https://github.com/jackalakos "John Papadopoulos")